-Designed for educators who hold a master’s degree.
+The Principal's Certificate program in the Educational Administration department is designed for educators who hold a master’s degree or are currently enrolled in a master's program.
 Candidates earn the Washington State residency administrator certificate (principal).

 - All applicants must complete the Graduate School's ApplyWeb application and pay the $100 application fee.

 - Within the application you will be prompted to upload an unofficial transcript from each institution attended.
 If admitted, you will be asked to provide official transcripts.

 - Additional application materials are specified below.
 Applications will not be forwarded to the department for review until all required materials have been received by the Graduate School.

 - International Applicants: Please review the requirements for information regarding Degree Equivalency, English Language Proficiency and student VISA requirements.

 Additional Application Requirements

 - Master's degree or higher from a regionally accredited college or university

 - One copy of valid Washington State certificate (teacher or educational staff associate)